London Rugby League Foundation, 20 Fitzroy Square, London, W1T 6EJ

 From 1989 to 1998 he was a member of USSPT (Sport for All in European Cities) Group and presented papers on community engagement in Barcelona, Florence and Rome and was an accredited visitor at the 1992 Barcelona Olympic Games.
 In 1999 he was cofounder of “Cultural Partners for London” which lead the sport’s lobby through to the election of a London Mayor.
 He joined Business in Sport and Leisure in 2003 including a P/T secondment to the London 2012 Bid Team.

-He is a member of the London Sports Board appointed by the Mayor, Chairman of London Council for Sport and Recreation, Chairman of the disability sports charity Panathlon, Council Member at London Playing Fields Foundation and Chair of his local sports council.
+Andy is Chairman of the London Council for Sport and Recreation, Chairman of the disability sports charity Panathlon, Council Member at London Playing Fields Foundation and Chair of his local sports council.
 He is a Fellow of both CIMSPA and the RSA and has an Honorary Fellowship from St Mary’s University College Twickenham.